-EARNINGS RELEASE FOR 2013 prior to approval by the General Meeting of Shareholders
+Prior to approval by the General Meeting of Shareholders

-The Board of Directors met on March 13th, 2014 and approved the consolidated balance sheet total which amounted to €1.717 million as at 31 December 2013, down 27.4% from 2012.
-On the same date, the Board of Directors also agreed on the consolidated net profit of €20.2 million for the year ended 31 December 2013, an increase of 14.8% over the previous year.
+The Board of Directors met on March 12th, 2015 and approved the consolidated balance sheet total which amounted to €1.638 billion as at December 31, 2014, down 4.6% from 2013.
+On the same date, the Board of Directors also approved the consolidated net profit of €2.83 million, compared to

-The share of minority interests amounted to €200,000.
+The share of minority interests amounted to € -0.07 million.

-The flow of documentary credits declined to €12.8 billion, and stocks fell to €1.4 billion, due to the above-mentioned cessation of some transactions and the difficult situation of some of our counterparties in the Arab world.
+The flow of documentary credits dropped to €10 billion from €12.8 billion in 2013 due to the cessation of operations mentioned above and the difficult situation facing some of our counterparties in the Arab world.